ubccr/xdmod-supremm/docs/supremm-processing-install.md

 ## RPM Installation

+** Centos 7 **

 The RPM package has dependencies that are available in the [EPEL](http://fedoraproject.org/wiki/EPEL) repository.
-This repository can be added with this command for CentOS:
+This repository can be added with this command:

     # yum install epel-release